AdikaStyle/go-report-builder/README.md

 ## What does it do?

 Say you want to produce reports or other such type of documents in your applications.
-`greypot` allows you to design your reports with HTML as template files that use the standard Go `html/template` templating engine.
+`greypot` allows you to design your reports with HTML as template files that use the standard Go `html/template` or a Django-like templating engine.

 These HTML reports can then be generated as HTML, PNG or PDF via endpoints that greypot adds to your application.